EnFed: An Energy-aware Federated Learning in Resource Constrained Environments for Human Activity Recognition: Performance Evaluation

 \subsubsection{Comparison with DFL and CFL}

 The results of EnFed using MLP are compared with the conventional DFL and CFL systems in Table \ref{tab:com2}.
-In case of DFL using MLP, for the first dataset 96\% accuracy was achieved, the training time was 9.66s, and the training energy consumption of the device was 48.3J.
-For the second dataset DFL achieved 98.5\% accuracy using MLP, the training time was 15.67s, and the training energy consumption of the device was 78.35J.
-In case of CFL using MLP, for the first dataset 99.9\% accuracy was achieved, the training time was 51.5s, and the training energy consumption of the device was 257.5J.
-For the second dataset CFL achieved 98.5\% accuracy using MLP, the training time was 102.63s, and the training energy consumption of the device was 513.15J.
+In the case of DFL using MLP, 96\% accuracy is achieved for the first dataset, the average training time is 9.66s (mesh: 11.59s, ring: 7.73s), and the energy consumption of the device is 48.3J (mesh: 57.95J, ring: 38.65J).
+For the second dataset DFL has achieved 98.5\% accuracy using MLP, the training time is 15.67s (mesh: 18.8s, ring: 12.54s), and the energy consumption of the device is 78.35J (mesh: 94J, ring: 62.7J).
+In case of CFL using MLP, for the first dataset 99.9\% accuracy is achieved, the training time is 51.5s, and the energy consumption of the device is 257.5J.
+For the second dataset CFL has achieved 98.5\% accuracy using MLP, the training time is 102.63s, and the energy consumption of the device is 513.15J.

-The training time and energy consumption for EnFed, DFL, and CFL, using MLP, are presented in Figs. \ref{traintimemlp} and \ref{trainenergymlp}, respectively.
-As we observe, for MLP also EnFed achieved above 95\% accuracy but with less training time and energy consumption than CFL and DFL.
-Using EnFed, the training time and energy consumption were reduced by approximately 92\% for the first dataset and 96\% for the second dataset, than CFL.
-Compared to DFL, EnFed had approximately 56\% and 73\% lower training time and energy consumption, for the first and second datasets respectively.
+As we observe, for MLP also EnFed has achieved above 95\% accuracy but with lower training time and lower energy consumption than CFL and DFL.
+Using EnFed, the training time and energy consumption are reduced by approximately 92\% for the first dataset and 96\% for the second dataset, than CFL.
+Compared to DFL, EnFed has approximately 56\% and 73\% lower training time and lower energy consumption, for the first and second datasets, respectively.